alces-software/metalware/docs/design/04-asset-records.md

   (instead of subdirectories).
 This is because all assets need a unique name so they can be listed under `alces`.
 Using the name as the `filename` will ensure uniqueness and make accessing the file easier.
-- TEMPLATE FILE EXTENSION: The templates aren't particularly useful if they need to be pre-populated in order to make them valid `YAML`.
-Instead it is intended to open the file in the editor and then check if it is valid once it has been saved.
-This means the repo will contain invalid `YAML`.
-To prevent our text editors, linters, and rubycop from having a heart attack;
-  a different file extension should be used.
-Possible `.yaml.raw`, however this is open to suggestions.
 - HASH OR ROS: Through out this document the term 'hash' has been used loosely.
 When referring to the object loaded into the namespace, it needs to be at least a `RecursiveOpenStruct`.
 However if the tags also need to be